 ‘Reckoning: Learning from the Past to Transform the Future’: Watch the event video

 Propped on a table between Blight and moderator Tonya Matthews (IAAM President and CEO) was a copy of Yale and Slavery, authored by Blight and a research team that included YDS alum Michael Morand ’93 M.Div.
-This definitive history of Yale’s historical entanglement with slavery was released in February as a culmination of a research project to document and understand the roles of slavery and enslaved people in Yale’s history and development.
+This definitive history of Yale’s historical entanglement with slavery was released in February as a culmination of a research project (link is external) to document and understand the roles of slavery and enslaved people in Yale’s history and development.

 “This history—we’ve got to learn from it and act on it,” Barber declared. “… Every time this kind of truth comes out, it lets me know a reckoning is coming.
 I don’t mean a violent reckoning.
 I mean we are going to come a point (in society) where the weight of the injustices and divisions are too heavy to continue to exist.
 And we’re going to have to do what God told Joseph to do: choose this day—this day—to restore, repair, and revive.”